-Any candy or candy with an Easter theme makes a great addition to Easter baskets.
+Any candy or candy with an Easter theme makes a great addition to a child’s Easter basket.
 Here are some fun ideas for candy: Reese’s Peanut Butter Eggs, jelly beans, chocolate bunnies, Peeps, Robin’s Egg Malted Milk Balls, and Cadbury Mini Eggs.
 The options for Easter-themed candy seem endless.

 What are your favorite Easter candies?
 My favorite is Cadbury Candy Eggs.
 When I was a kid, it was Peeps and Robin’s Egg Malted Milk Balls.
 And I’ve grown into one of those adults who loves licorice jelly beans.

-If you want to go with a minimalist Easter basket this year, how about giving candy along with a book, a little stuffed animal, or a small toy?
-If you’d like to add non-candy items, I’ve shared some of my favorite Easter gifts below.
+If you want to go with a simple Easter basket this year, how about giving candy along with a book, a little stuffed animal, or a small toy?
+If you’d like to add non-candy items, I’ve shared some of my favorite Easter basket ideas below.

 *Note that it’s important to avoid candy that may be a choking hazard for young children.
 More tips for a safe Easter holiday.